vitalitylearning2021/interpolationCUDA/index.md

 plot(alphaVect, w2 ./ (w2 + w3));
 ```

-After having discussed, in exercise [\[addressModes\]](#addressModes),
-the possibility to implement bilinear interpolation using texture lookup
-instead of texture filtering, the next exercise does something similar
-and deals with the possibility to likewise implement bicubic
-interpolation using texture lookup instead of texture filtering.
+After having discussed, in [\[Exercise 2\]](#addressModes), the possibility to implement bilinear interpolation using texture lookup instead of texture filtering, the next exercise does something similar and deals with the possibility to likewise implement bicubic interpolation using texture lookup instead of texture filtering.

 <span id="bicubicExercise" label="bicubicExercise">\[bicubicExercise\]</span>
 The `bicubicDeviceFiltering()` `__device__` function shown above used